Tok/Gallifreyan/README.md

 * Calculate and draw direct line connections
 * Improve code quality and reduce redundancies
+* Prevent error on double spaces

 ##### Medium Priority

 * Allow manual line connections
 * Consider to draw syllables near the center for words with more than six syllables
 * Allow manual separation of vowels from syllables
-* Improve SVG output by using and better orders
+* Improve SVG output by using groups and better orders
 * Add SVG metadata

 ##### Low Priority